Last Updated on January 28, 2023 by Lori Geurin

 Probiotics are live bacteria that are good for you.

-Great sources include:
+Great sources of probiotics include:

 - Sauerkraut is fermented cabbage and salt.
 Here’s a quick and easy recipe for sauerkraut in a Mason jar.

 - Kimchi -This is the Korean version of sauerkraut and is high in digestive enzymes.
 I love eating it as a side dish.
 Keep in mind that a little goes a long way.